ferrugemjs/library/README.md

 **power ups!**

-Hhen you need more power then...
+When you need more power then...

 ***tag script***

-some times we need use scripts into our template, for example witch some jquery plugins.
+useful when working with some jquery plugins.

 eg.
 ``` xml